How To Edit Your WordPress User Profile

 - Yahoo IM

 Congratulations!
-You have just learned how to edit your user details and personal options.
+You have now learned how to edit your user profile and personal settings in WordPress.